Ikodio-Corp/bug-bounty/REVOLUTIONARY_IDEAS.md

 **Thesis:**
 ```
 Bugs are ASSETS with predictable value
-â†’ Can be traded, hedged, bundled
+†’ Can be traded, hedged, bundled
-â†’ Create financial instruments
+†’ Create financial instruments
-â†’ Generate alpha for investors
+†’ Generate alpha for investors
 ```

 **Investment Strategies:**